gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - ~~Friendly error message when attempting to register the same library type with different implementations~~
 - ~~Custom libraries show up in components report~~

-### Story: Custom plugin uses rule to declare custom component type
+### Story: Plugin uses rule to declare custom component type

 To avoid a future explosion of nested annotations, this story switches the mechanism for declaring a custom library type to use an annotated method, rather than a type annotation.